Gavin-Whitesitt/Project-2/README.md

 # Project-2
 Project #2 for Stat 517 at the University of Idaho.

-Uses supervised learning to predict the salary of a job given some categorical and text variables.
-Also uses unsupervised learning.
+In problem #0 the salary of a job is predicted based off of several categorical and text variables from Glassdoor.com.

+In Problem #1 unsupervised learning methods are used to perform pca, clustering analysis, assosiation and seriation.
+The idea of this project is to determine whether or not the Happiness rankings given by the World Happiness Report are justified.

+In Problem #2